 “My Lumo has become the primary mode of communications about the common matters of a Lumo building and new services, for example,” says Hyvärinen.

 The service can be used, for example, to report a fault, place a contact request to the property manager or contact the customer service through the chat.
 The basic information of your building and home can be found in the service.
-It is also possible to pay your rent through the service.
+It is also possible to pay your rent and rent a parking space through the service.

 New features in Lumo customer communications